172nd Attack Squadron: World War II

 The squadron was first activated at Richmond Army Air Base as the 375th Fighter Squadron and equipped with Republic P-47 Thunderbolts.
 The squadron trained under I Fighter Command in the mid-Atlantic states.
 It also flew air defense missions as part of the Philadelphia Fighter Wing.
 The squadron deployed to the European Theater of Operations, where it became part of VIII Fighter Command in England during November 1943.

 The unit served primarily as an escort organization, covering the penetration, attack, and withdrawal of Boeing B-17 Flying Fortress and Consolidated B-24 Liberator bomber formations that Eighth Air Force sent against targets on the European continent.
 The squadron also engaged in counter-air patrols, fighter sweeps, and strafing and dive bombing missions.
 It attacked such targets as airfields, marshalling yards, V-1 flying bomb and V-2 rocket launch sites, industrial areas, ordnance depots, oil refineries, trains, and highways.
 During its operations, the unit participated in the assault against the Luftwaffe and the German aircraft industry during Big Week, from 20 to 25 February 1944, and the attack on transportation facilities prior to Operation Overlord, the Normandy invasion.
 Following the invasion it supported ground forces thereafter, including providing cover during Operation Cobra, the Saint-Lô breakout in July.

-The squadron supported the airborne attack on the Netherlands in September 1944, and deployed to Chievres Airdrome, Belgium between February and April 1945, flying tactical ground support missions during the airborne assault across the Rhine.
+The squadron supported the airborne attack on the Netherlands in September 1944, and deployed to Chièvres Airfield, Belgium between February and April 1945, flying tactical ground support missions during the airborne assault across the Rhine.
 The unit returned to RAF Little Walden and flew its last combat mission on 20 April 1945.
 The squadron returned to the United States and was inactivated at Camp Kilmer, part of the New York Port of Embarkation, in October.

 Michigan Air National Guard

 In May 1946, the squadron was allotted to the National Guard as the 172nd Fighter Squadron.
-It was organized and equipped with North American P-51D Mustangs at Kellogg Field, Battle Creek, Michigan in 1947.
-This was the same year the United States Air Force became an independent branch of the armed forces and the 172nd received its federal recognition as an Air National Guard squadron.
+It was organized and equipped with North American P-51D Mustangs at Kellogg Field, Michigan in 1947.
+This was the same year the United States Air Force became an independent branch of the armed forces and the 172nd received its federal recognition as a National Guard squadron.